Who is it for?

 This course is not appropriate for anyone requiring first aid training for the workplace.

 We include practical exercises to help give you confidence in dealing with real life situations.

 This is a 4 hour course.
 We also offer a first aid for baby and child evening course, split over two consecutive evenings (2 hours per evening).

-There are no creche facilities; therefore we cannot accommodate children.
+There are no creche facilities; therefore we cannot accommodate babies or children.

 For more information on this course please call 0844 412 2808.